mnowrouz/Github_JWT_Demo/README.md

 repository: The repository name (e.g., "your-org/your-repo")
 Additional claims related to the workflow, job, and runner

-The workflow claim is a good candidate for token-app-property, as it does not include any characters that need to be url encoded
+The workflow claim is a good candidate for `token-app-property`, as it typically does not include any characters that need to be url encoded